 - Believe that the gospel of Jesus Christ supports any racist thinking or behavior.

 - Justify racist attitudes or behaviors because of similar attitudes or behaviors shown by other good people, including Church leaders or members.1

 3. Learn a New Approach

-If you are seeking a way to approach those who may appear different, I offer this advice, which has helped me negotiate life’s pathways.
-Simply put, I meet people where I “find” them.
-This means I try not to enter into any encounter with a predetermined set of ideas.
+If you are seeking a way to approach those who may appear different, try not to enter into any encounter with a predetermined set of ideas.
 Meet the person, not the color.
 Greet the individual, not the ethnicity.
 See the child of God for who he or she really is —a brother or sister—rather than someone different.

-We are a community of talkers.
-We talk about ourselves, our historical families, our children, and often our faith.
-And while all of that is a form of sharing, it would be beneficial if we became a community of listeners.
-If we first endeavored to truly hear from those we consider as “the other,” and if our honest focus was to let them share of their lives, their histories, their families, their hopes, and their pains, not only would we gain a greater understanding, but this practice would go a long way toward healing the wounds of racism.
+If we endeavored to truly hear from those we consider as “the other,” and if our honest focus was to let them share of their lives, their histories, their families, their hopes, and their pains, not only would we gain a greater understanding, but this practice would go a long way toward healing the wounds of racism.